-What's a local back up and how do you do it?
+What's a local backup, and how do you do it?

-What's Time Machine and how do I use it?
+What's Time Machine, and how do I use it?

-What about 'cloning' for local back up?
+What about "cloning" for local back up?

 What's off-site backup?

-So, to reduce that risk, you take one or more of your backup drives and store them at a different physical location.
-It should be a place that you trust with your data and is far enough away that any disaster striking your place won't also strike the secondary place.
-So, not the neighbors, but your parent's or sibling's place across town, your office, even a storage unit or safety deposit box at the bank a few blocks away would all be great.
+Having a backup or two at home or the office is fine unless there's a fire, flood, or theft that eliminates everything.
+To avoid this, take one or more of your backup drives and store them at a different physical location to reduce that risk.
+It should be a place that you trust with your data and is far enough away that any disaster striking your site won't also strike the secondary area.
+So, not the neighbors, but your parent's or sibling's place across town, your office, or even a storage unit or safety deposit box at the bank a few blocks away would all be great.

 What about online or cloud backup?

-There's typically also an option to send or receive hard drives, if you have a large amount of data, to get you started or in the event you need to recover.
+There's typically also an option to send or receive hard drives if you have a large amount of data to get you started or in the event you need to recover.

-What about iCloud, Dropbox, and Google Drive — can't you just use them?
+What about iCloud, Dropbox, and Google Drive — can't you use them?

-That said, most of them have free and cheap plans and are well worth using in addition to an online backup service because you can quickly and easily sync and recover files.
+Most of them have free and cheap plans and are well worth using in addition to an online backup service because you can quickly and easily sync and recover files.